Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Stochastic partial differential equations on the sphere

 and that

 is a normally distributed random variable with mean zero and variance

 This implies that we have equality in law of

-where $((X^1_{\ell m}, X^2_{\ell m}), \ell \in \N_0, m=0,\ldots,\ell)$ is a sequence of independent, standard normally distributed random variables.
+where $((X^1_{\ell m}, X^2_{\ell m}), \ell\in\N_0, m=0,\ldots,\ell )$ is a sequence of independent, standard normally distributed random variables.

-To implement the solution, we calculate $X_\ell$ exactly for finitely many $\ell \in \N_0$ on a finite time and space grid.
-One way to discretize the sphere is to take an equidistant grid in $\vt \in [0,\pi]$ and $\vp \in [0,2\pi)$.
-Then we add the calculated $X_\ell$ and get an approximate solution, i.e., we simulate the approximate solution~$X^{\gk}$, $\gk \in \N_0$ by
+To implement the solution, we calculate $X_\ell$ exactly for finitely many $\ell\in\N_0$ on a finite time and space grid.
+One way to discretize the sphere is to take an equidistant grid in $\vartheta\in[0,\pi]$ and $\varphi\in[0,2\pi)$.
+Then we add the calculated $X_\ell$ and get an approximate solution; that is, we simulate the approximate solution~$X^{\gk}$, $\gk\in\N_0$ by

+on finitely many time and space points.
+In what follows let us estimate the mean square error when truncation of the series expansion at $\gk\in\N$ is done.